How To Calculate The Wind Loads Of A Flat Roof [2024]

 Ib = 49.75md-e/2 = 3.0m

 Okay, now let’s go back to the formula for the wind pressure for external surfaces and derive the values.
-The peak velocity pressure was calculated (in the last article) as:
+The peak velocity pressure was calculated as:

 Now, the external pressure coefficient also depends on the roof type.
 The following roof types are included: